arepb/tuebor/howto.md

 nav_order: 3
 ---

-# How to make the Tuebor Pledge
+# How to take the Tuebor Pledge

 <br/>
 **1. Make an investment in a Michigan business this year.** <br/>